 In addition, there were times when actions seemed to lie outside normal time sequences.
-These included examples such as Hilary's journey through the snow or the moments late at night in the library.
-The focus on time highlighted the relationship between academic literacies and everyday life.
+These included examples such as Hilary's journey through the the relationship between academic literacies and everyday life.
 There was also a notable disjunction between how participants made sense of time and the ordered and linear timescales and expectations of the institution (Mann 2008).
 These significant moments often related to non-negotiable university timescales.
 These moments seemed to be viewed by the students as 'ordeals' they needed to overcome.
 This links to the adventure novel of travel, discussed by Bakhtin (1981), which involved testing the hero through ordeals and turns of fate and chance.
 These moments do represent stumbling blocks but there was also a fundamental sense of moving towards a goal which highlighted students' agency in negotiating the demands of academic literacies.